 South Koreans back at reopened inter-Korea factory

-“I feel good about the park’s resumption, but I also have a heavy heart,” said Sung, president of apparel manufacturer Mansun Corporation, which has lost about 7 billion won ($6.4 million) because of the shutdown.
+“I feel good about the park’s resumption, but I also have a heavy heart,” said Sung Hyun-sang, president of apparel manufacturer Mansun Corporation, which has lost about 7 billion won ($6.4 million) because of the shutdown at the Kaesong factory complex.
 “We’ve suffered too much damage.”

-The park, established in 2004 during a period of warming ties between the Koreas, was considered a test case for reunification.
+The industrial park, established in 2004 during a period of warming ties between the Koreas, was considered a test case for reunification.
 It combined South Korean knowhow and technology with cheap North Korean labor.
 It was also the last major cross-border cooperation project before Pyongyang withdrew its 53,000 workers in early April to protest annual military drills between Seoul and Washington and alleged insults against the country’s leadership.
-The other reconciliation projects had already long been mired in deadlock amid worsening ties between the Koreas.

 “We felt disconsolate (about the North Koreans’ pullout) at first, but we didn’t know that it would last this long,” said Yeo Dongkoo, director at Sudo Corporation, which produces handkerchiefs and scarves at Kaesong.

-Kaesong’s reopening comes as tensions on the peninsula gradually ease, with the North dialing down its war rhetoric and seeking to restart various cooperation projects with South Korea in recent weeks.
-The two Koreas plan to hold a reunion of families separated by the Korean War next week for the first time in three years and are pushing to hold talks on resuming lucrative tours to a scenic North Korean mountain.
+Kaesong’s reopening comes as tensions on the peninsula gradually ease, with the North dialing down its war rhetoric and seeking to restart various cooperation projects with South Korea.
+The two Koreas plan to hold a reunion of families separated by the Korean War next week for the first time in three years, and are pushing to hold talks on resuming lucrative tours to a scenic North Korean mountain.

 But some wonder whether non-Korean investors will be willing to risk setting up shop at a park that could be closed again when tensions rise.